-There are times when you as a leader will need to have an open dialog with an individual, group or team.
+There are times when you as a leader will need to have an open dialogue with an individual, group or team.
 This might be so that you can get others’ input, thoughts or opinions.
 It isn’t about pushing your ideas on others, it’s about drawing theirs out.
 These kinds of dialogues are grounded in trust and safety and a slower pace so others can speak what they think and feel.

 Leaders often express that they have a difficult time with these kinds of conversations because they require a different set of beliefs and skills than the everyday, fast-paced, “make a decision” discussions that happen most frequently in organizations.
-A dialog tends to take on a life of its own, and the “out of control” nature of such a conversation can feel uncomfortable for those leading it.
+A dialogue tends to take on a life of its own, and the “out of control” nature of such a conversation can feel uncomfortable for those leading it.

 Great open conversations can be filled with light bulb moments, creativity and new ideas leaping out at a pace that can be breathtaking and useful for an organization.
-Having an open dialog will require you to:
+Having an open dialogue will require you to:

 Be present and listen in a much deeper way than you’ve been used to.
 You will do less talking than usual.
 When you speak, you should be intentional about not ruining the trust that is needed in the room for people to feel safe to say what they need to say.
 Remain calm and willing to hear new thoughts and ideas.

 Have no hidden agenda that can skew the ideas that come forward.
-This dialog is for you to foster the creativity in the room and avoid shutting people down or leading the conversation in a direction that will serve you rather than gaining insight from those invited into the conversation.
+This dialogue is for you to foster the creativity in the room and avoid shutting people down or leading the conversation in a direction that will serve you rather than gaining insight from those invited into the conversation.

 Be non-judgmental about what you hear.
 Judging the ideas that come forward is a sure way to stop the free flow of conversation.
 Be encouraging and upbeat about what you hear without critiquing unusual ideas; you can do that later.
 Just listen.